MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/deploy-meetings-microsoft-teams-landing-page.md

 Os usuários podem gravar reuniões e chamadas de grupo para capturar atividades de áudio, vídeo e compartilhamento de tela.
 Há também uma opção para habilitar a transcrição automática nas gravações.
 Com isso, os usuários podem reproduzir gravações de reunião com legendas ocultas e procurar itens de discussão importantes na transcrição.
 A gravação ocorre na nuvem e é salva no Microsoft Stream, para que os usuários possam compartilhá-la com segurança na organização.
 Para localizar a gravação de uma reunião, vá para a conversa da reunião.

 >[!Note]
-> A mudança do Microsoft Stream para o [OneDrive for Business e o Microsoft Office SharePoint Online para gravações de reunião](tmr-meeting-recording-change.md) será uma abordagem em fases.
-No lançamento você poderá optar por aceitar essa experiência, em novembro você terá que recusar se quiser continuar usando o Stream e, no início de 2021, exigiremos que todos os clientes usem o OneDrive for Business e o Microsoft Office SharePoint Online para novas gravações de reunião.
+> The change from using Microsoft Stream to [OneDrive for Business and SharePoint for meeting recordings](tmr-meeting-recording-change.md) will be a phased approach.
+At launch you'll be able to opt-in to this experience, in November you'll have to opt-out if you want to continue using Stream, and some time in early 2021 we'll require all customers to use OneDrive for Business and SharePoint for new meeting recordings.

 Para saber mais, confira [Gravação de reuniões na nuvem do Microsoft Teams](cloud-recording.md).